lmondada/dphil-thesis/content/02_quantum/04_litt.md

 computations.
 Quantum teleportation (citation?) is certainly one of the oldest instances of this.
+A whole host of applications for teleportation.
 Measurement-based quantum computing (MBQC) was introduced in xyz etc.
 More recently, MBQC were shown to be executable in practice and Will also did some work on this.
+Hybrid programs have also been shown to be useful for implementing the Quantum Fourier Transform (QFT) @Baeumer2024 and the Quantum Phase Estimation (QPE) algorithms @Corcoles2021, two of the most fundamental computation primitives for quantum algorithms.

+TODO: refs in the Younis paper for hybrid @Niu2024.

 Repeat until success schemes on the other hand are very common in state preparation routines and will play a key role in fault